wtlin1228/dt/README.md

 ```

 This presents a trade-off: either create a more fine-grained dependency graph or keep it simpler for now.

-### Duplicating Local Variable Symbols for Exports or Default Exports

-Duplicating local variable symbols when they are exported or re-exported as default will increase the size of the serialized output, but it avoids introducing new edge rules.
-This is another trade-off to consider.

 ## Problem Overview